Trans-Texas Airways: Route of the Starliners

 THE COWGIRL UNIFORM GETS AN UPGRADE

 Along with the new aircraft came new flight attendant uniforms.
 In keeping with the tradition of dressing hostesses (as TTA referred to its cabin staff) in a Texas-themed wardrobe, new outfits from Dallas-based Neiman-Marcus were introduced.
-The uniform included ‘Convair red’ coats and western style ties.
-A modern version of the cowgirl hat and vest were still part of the ensemble.
+The uniform included ‘Convair red’ coats and western-style ties.
+A modern version of the cowgirl hat and vest was still part of the ensemble.

 MORE ROUTE EXPANSION

-In 1963, TTA gained access to 13 new stations in Texas and New Mexico, primarily by replacing Continental Airlines service previously offered to these communities.
-The cities that became new destinations for Trans-Texas included places like Abilene and Big Spring in Texas, and Hobbs and Carlsbad in New Mexico.
-In this same CAB case, the Board also allowed more liberalized operating authority over TTA’s existing system, permitting non-stop service over several important routes, most notably Dallas – Houston.
+In 1963, TTA gained access to 13 new stations in Texas and New Mexico, primarily by replacing Continental Airlines’ service previously offered to these communities.
+The cities that became new destinations for Trans-Texas included Abilene and Big Spring in Texas and Hobbs and Carlsbad in New Mexico.
+In this same CAB case, the Board also allowed more liberalized operating authority over TTA’s existing system, permitting non-stop service over several important routes, most notably Dallas—Houston.

 TURBOPROPS